-Pediatric cleaning/Diagnosis services in Wheat Ridge
+Pediatric cleaning and diagnosis services in Wheat Ridge

-Secondly, We recognize that oral work can be quite frightening for children.
+Secondly, we recognize that oral work can be quite frightening for children.
 So in order to have successful results, we integrate show and tell into their cleaning.

 This is the type of cleaning that most children will receive.
 We use pumice toothpaste along with our tools to remove plaque from the surfaces of teeth above the gum line.

 This is for children with calculus build up above and below the gum-line.
 The doctor will perform this the day of, or during another appointment; depending on the severity of the condition.